 -SWGDE Guidelines for Forensic Image Analysis PG 6

-The photographic comparison investigation is not bound by images extracted from surveillance equipment, but images of sufficient quality from various types of digital cameras.
+The photographic image comparison investigation is not bound by images extracted from surveillance equipment, but images of sufficient quality.
+These images are created by many types of digital camera systems.
 These images must be of sufficient quality to analyze and extract characteristics for the photo forensics analysis.

 It is considered that today, the most prolific source of evidence for police is from video images.
 Video is not an accurate medium for identification on its own.
 This is because digital compression removes and adds information that wasn’t originally included.
-An Image Forensic Expert MUST be able to interpret the image data in order to compare the images.
+An Image Forensic Expert MUST be able to interpret the data to provide an accurate digital image comparison investigation.

 Exemplar VS Evidence